fractalbass/data_science/_posts/2022-06-26-data_science_36.markdown

 # A Few Comments About "The Future"

 Azure ML Studio isn't the only way to work with Azure.
-Microsoft has developed fully functional SDK that can be used to configure and manage ML data, components, models, experiments, etc.  As companies develop more ML models, keeping track of those models will only increase in complexity.
+Microsoft has developed a fully functional SDK that can be used to configure and manage ML data, components, models, experiments, etc.  As companies develop more ML models, keeping track of those models will only increase in complexity.
 Leveraging scripts are a good way to help keep this managable.
 This is one of the main ideas behind MLOps.
 I think that the cohesive SDK that Microsoft has developed is particularly valuable in this regard.
-That said, having a GUI available that allows data scientists focus on solving the problems, and not trying to remember SDK classes and method.
+That said, I appreciate having a GUI available that allows me to focus on solving the problems and not on trying to remember SDK classes and methods.
 So, there is a balance that needs to be struck.
 From what I can see, it seems that Microsoft is doing a good job in that regard.

 # Conclusion